Ozone Connect Response Time Policy

 Severity definitions

-LFI obligations during degradation
+LFI obligations during a P1 or P2 degradation

-- Acknowledge the degradation promptly.
 For P1, within 15 minutes of the LFI becoming aware.
 For P2, within 1 hour.

-- Notify Nebras through the agreed incident channel.
+Through the agreed incident channel.

-- Provide regular status updates.
 For P1, at least every 30 minutes until performance is restored.
 For P2, at least every 2 hours.

-- Declare the degradation resolved only once performance has been stable within target for a reasonable observation period (typically 30 minutes).
+Only once performance has been stable within target for a reasonable observation period (typically 30 minutes).

 Nebras takes responsibility for cascading status information to affected TPPs through its own communication channels.
 LFIs are not expected to communicate directly with TPPs during degradation incidents.